 29 Bourke Road is located just 450 metres from Green Square train station and the $1.7 billion Green Square Town Centre – Australia’s largest urban renewal project.
 Upon completion, Green Square is anticipated to be the most densely populated region of Australia.

 The drive has been to create a commercial development that reflects the edgy urban surrounds of Green Square and Alexandria and provide a boutique-style, yet corporate, environment.

 Green Square is really taking shape and is now perceived as a viable corporate location with good public transport links, excellent amenity and unparalleled access to the CBD for a fringe suburb.

-600 square metres of retail space will be located across the ground floor joining the two buildings, with four levels of commercial space above.
+600 m2 of retail space will be located across the ground floor joining the two buildings, with four levels of commercial space above.
 Parking for over 100 cars will be provided in the basement along with high-quality end-of-trip facilities including 100 bike racks, 100 lockers and 10 showers and change rooms.